SERVICES MARKETING FOR EVENTS, TOURISM AND HOSPITALITY - 2022/3

 Methods of Teaching / Learning

-The syllabus will be covered using a variety of teaching and learning methods.
-Methods used may include academic lectures, lectures by industry guests, seminars, and academic-supported self-study sessions and directed reading.
+Please note: The syllabus presented in the module document will be covered using a variety of teaching and learning methods.
+Methods used may include academic lectures, lectures by industry guests, seminars, (academic-supported) self-study sessions, online coaching/workshops/Q&A sessions, and directed reading.
+As such the module will contribute to students’:

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.